 - Finally, the employee must demonstrate that the circumstances suggest the protected activity was “a contributing factor” in the negative employment action.

-If the employee proves all of the above, the employer can still avoid liability if it proves “by clear and convincing evidence” that it would have taken the same action against the employee even without the protected activity.
+If the employee proves all of the above, the employer can still avoid liability.
+To do so, it must prove “by clear and convincing evidence” that it would have taken the same action against the employee even without the protected activity.
 It is important to note, however, that the employee’s report of suspected fraud need not actually turn out to be correct.
 An employee’s report is protected, so long as the employee reasonably believed that the conduct being reported was a violation of federal law.

-Besides SOX, a newer protection for corporate whistleblowers is found in the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, 15 U.S.C. § 78u-6(h), which generally prohibits retaliation against employees who provide information to the Securities and Exchange Commission.
+Besides SOX, a newer protection for corporate whistleblowers is found in the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, 15 U.S.C. § 78u-6(h).
 Pursuing a claim under Dodd-Frank has several potential advantages over a Sarbanes-Oxley claim: